ankane/setup-mariadb/README.md

 # setup-mariadb

-The missing action for MariaDB - no need to use containers :tada:
+The missing action for MariaDB - no need for containers :tada:

 Supports Linux and Mac, and many versions